Independence/Democracy: Organisation

 IND/DEM had a joint political leadership.
 The group's co-chairs were Nigel Farage (UKIP) and Hanne Dahl, the latter succeeding Kathy Sinnott, who in turn succeeded long-time MEP Jens-Peter Bonde (June Movement) on his retirement in May 2008.
 Farage represented the secessionist subgroup, and Sinnott the reformist subgroup.
 The leadership was loose, enabling the two subgroups to unite around the broad principles of democracy and transparency which were embodied in its statute and to which IND/DEM MEPs were expected to adhere.
 The day-to-day running of the group was performed by its secretariat, and its secretaries-general were Claudine Vangrunderbeeck and Herman Verheirstraeten.

 Membership

-Elected membership by party at 11 June 2009
+11 June–1 July 2009

 After the 2009 European Parliament elections, 18 IND/DEM MEPs (too few for a viable group) were elected as follows:

-Membership by party at 24 July 2008
+24 July 2008 – 11 June 2009

 IND/DEM member parties as of 24 July 2008 were as follows: